RetroPie/RetroPie-Docs/docs/Quake.md

 /home/pi/RetroPie/roms/ports/quake/dopa/
 ~~~

-Place the data file at:
+Place the `pak0.pak` file from the DOPA archive file at:

 ~~~
 /home/pi/RetroPie/roms/ports/quake/dopa/pak0.pak
 ~~~

-Reinstall the Quake port from the Setup Script, and a new option **Quake Episode 5 (dopa)** will be created.
+Reinstall the Quake port from the Setup Script, and a new entry - **Quake Episode 5 (dopa)** - will be created in _Ports_.

 ### Soundtrack Files